How to Spot Authentic Tiffany Studios Lamps

 Basic models from big-box retailers sell for around a couple hundred, and more custom or hand-made models can sell for more.
 Particularly large, vibrant reproduction Tiffany lamps can sell for up to $5,000.
 While Tiffany Studios lamps are worth much more, the price tag for Tiffany-style lamps demonstrates how valuable and desirable these lamps are, whether they’re authentic or not.

 Step-By-Step Guide to Identify an Authentic Tiffany Studios Lamp

-While it takes a Tiffany lamp expert to truly authenticate a Tiffany Studios lamp, you can check for certain characteristics and signs that point to whether a lamp is authentic or a reproduction.
+While it takes a Tiffany lamp expert to truly authenticate a vintage Tiffany Studios lamp, you can check for certain characteristics and signs that point to whether a lamp is authentic or a reproduction.
 In this step-by-step guide, discover how to tell if a Tiffany Studios lamp is real: